SHOP

 What is salicylic acid?

-Salicylic acid is a simple phenol.
-It is the only beta hydroxy acid used in skin care, known for anti-inflammatory, exfoliating, and antimicrobial properties.
+Salicylic acid is the only beta hydroxy acid used in skin care, known for anti-inflammatory, exfoliating, and antimicrobial properties.
 (2)

 It is a close chemical relative to aspirin, (acetylsalicylic acid), meaning it poses an allergic risk to those with pre-existing allergies to aspirin, and it blocks inflammation the same way aspirin does.